-Each channel of the LED current is regulated by the current source circuit, as shown in Figure 20.
+Each channel of the LED current is regulated by the current source circuit, as shown in Figure 19.

-The LED peak current is set by translating the $R{SET}$ current to the output with a scaling factor of 410.5/ $R{SET}$ .
+The LED peak current is set by translating the R{SET} current to the output with a scaling factor of 410.5/ R{SET} .
 The source terminals of the current source MOSFETs are designed to run at 500mV to optimize power loss versus accuracy requirements.
 The sources of errors of the channel-to-channel current matching come from the op amps offset, internal layout, reference, and current source resistors.
 These parameters are optimized for current matching and absolute current accuracy.
-On the other hand, the absolute accuracy is additionally determined by the external $R{SET}$ , and therefore, additional tolerance will be contributed by the current setting resistor.
-A 1% tolerance resistor is therefore recommended.
+However, the absolute accuracy is additionally determined by the external R{SET} .
+A 1% tolerance resistor is recommended.

-FIGURE 20.
+FIGURE 19.
 SIMPLIFIED CURRENT SOURCE CIRCUIT